cxzhangqi/kadlu/README.md

 # Welcome to Kadlu, a Python package for modelling ocean ambient noise

-Kadlu was developed for the purpose of modelling noise due to waves and rain in shallow coastal waters, but contains tools useful for many other noise modeling tasks.
+Kadlu was developed for the purpose of modelling noise due to waves and rain in shallow coastal waters, but contains tools useful for many other underwater sound modelling tasks.

 Kadlu is written in Python and utilizes a number of powerful software packages including [NumPy](https://numpy.org/), [HDF5](https://www.hdfgroup.org/),